 The video also has given the couple a chance to connect with other donor families and transplant recipients, many of whom have reached out to them via social media.
 "Some have shared their sorrow of loss and how this has brought them peace," Jennifer says.
 "Others have messages of encouragement, having lived many years after transplant, and for others, it gives them hope for all kinds of reasons."
 Rob tells us the responses "have been overwhelmingly positive, which is pretty uplifting."

 Most of all, Jennifer and Rob say they're grateful for the opportunity the experience has given them to publicly thank Jennifer's donor and their family.
-"I wouldn't be here today without them," Jennifer tells KIMT-TV.
+"I wouldn't be here today without them," Jennifer tells KIMT-TV (Article no longer available).
 "It's not about me, it's about them and their legacy."
 That legacy has given Jennifer a chance to do things she hasn't in years.
 Simple things, like making dinner or climbing the stairs to tuck her kids into bed.
 And special things, like planning a wedding.
 "Jennifer's health declined rapidly after our engagement, so everything was postponed," Rob says.
 "Now we get to plan our wedding and dream about our happy ending."

 A happy ending made possible by the "real hero" of the story, Rob says: Jennifer's donor.
 "Without them and their family turning a sad period of their lives into something beautiful they could share with others, we wouldn't be talking today," he tells us.
 "As Jennifer likes to say, this is her miracle, but it's their legacy that lives on."